Sudha Solutions

 A Brief Overview of SEO

-Search Engine Optimisation (SEO) focuses on improving a website’s visibility on search engine results pages (SERPs).
+Search Engine Optimisation (SEO) focuses on improving a website’s visibility, often supported by SEO expert services for long-term growth.
 It encompasses a variety of techniques, including:

-• On-Page SEO: Optimising content, meta tags, and internal links.
+• On-Page SEO: Optimizing content, meta tags, and internal links.

 • Off-Page SEO: Building backlinks and establishing domain authority.